KennethTM/lake_nymolle/README.md

 ## Ecosystem metabolism and gradients of temperature, oxygen and inorganic carbon in the littoral zone of a macrophyte-dominated lake

-### Code and data repository

 ### Project acronym: lake_nymolle

+#### Code and data repository

 Repository containing code and data used in the manuscript:

-**Title:** Ecosystem metabolism and gradients of temperature, oxygen and dissolved inorganic carbon in the littoral zone of a macrophyte-dominated lake"
+**Title:** Ecosystem metabolism and gradients of temperature, oxygen and dissolved inorganic carbon in the littoral zone of a macrophyte-dominated lake

 **Journal:** Journal of Geophysical Research - Biogeosciences.